apeterson91/website/content/post/causal_inference_two/index.md

 {{< figure library="true" src="BEFIV_three.png" title="" lightbox="true" >}}

-In order to remove this confounding and restore the ability of FFR proximity to act as an IV, we'll need to condition on subjects' income in order to account for the association between affluence and BMI[^2].
+In order to remove this confounding and restore the ability of FFR proximity to act as an IV, we'll need to condition on subjects' income, or something similar, in order to account for the association between affluence and BMI[^2].

 With this obstacle overcome, are we done?
 Can we safely measure and use the distance between subjects and FFRs as an IV?
 Well ... not quite.